robertjskelton/robertjskelton.github.io/_posts/2020-12-08-ikea-closet-renovation.markdown

 ![Ikea](/images/closet/13.jpg)
 ![Ikea](/images/closet/14.jpg)

-I like this closet a ton, and will end up doing our master bedroom closet in the same way, lots of dense clothes storage.
+I like this closet a ton, and will end up doing our master bedroom closet in the same way, lots of dense clothes and shoe storage.
 The master closet is also a pretty bad closet.